abroroo/til/React Query/React Query use, and its methods.md

  - __`useMutate`__ : `POST`, `PUT`, `DELETE` `PATCH` requests

-Here is basic usgae to fetch data using `useQuery` :
+Here is basic usage to fetch data using `useQuery` :

    ```javascript
   import { useQuery } from 'react-query';